 Field Tours & Socials

-Stream Restoration and BMPs in Baltimore area
+MAXIMUM PARTICIPANTS REACHED: Stream Restoration and BMPs in the Baltimore Area

 On this Compact Thousand Year Flood Zone Mitigation Planning and Deep BMP Implementation tour, a bus will take the group to sites in Baltimore and Ellicott City which each experienced two, thousand-year floods in the span of a few years.
 Landscape morphology and human modification conspired with several highly localized, brief and intense storm events to flood a neighborhood in Baltimore and the main street in Ellicott City, sweeping and destroying hundreds of cars and flooding property, twice only years apart.
 The sites present a neighboring dichotomy, one in which planning and implementation is currently underway with massive and innovative flood control projects, including sub-street grade storage & multiple stream restorations, and one which is not.
 Sites will be narrated by the drivers of the neighborhood efforts as well as the managers of the flood mitigation efforts and stream restoration designers.
+PBS video on the flooding can be viewed here.

 Picture source: Sarah Hansen, "Learning from Ellicott City."